KSXGitHub/egg-shell/docs/IDEAS.md

 If the base type is a struct, the subtype can be a struct with stricter fields (i.e. fields whose types are subtypes of the fields in the base type).
 If the base type is a sum type, the subtype can include fewer variants than and from the base type, and/or can have stricter variant value types.

+Orphan rule: If at least one of the direct or indirect base types is foreign, a foreign trait cannot be implemented on the subtype.

 ## Embedded text verifier

 Verify embedded string literal at type-checker level.
 For example, verifying embedded JavaScript code to have correct syntax.